 While the Portuguese had more recorded interaction with the Akan people in Ghana and the Awori of Lagos, in comparison to Igbos, both groups would be described as having fewer occurrences of lighter skin people on average.
 If there had been prevalent mixing between the Portuguese and West Africans, it would be more evident among the groups they had significant interactions with.

 Typically, for people to show visible DNA from another ethnicity, the incoming group must establish structured colonies where significant numbers of people (usually men) have access to women to bear children.
-This was the case with the Portuguese in South America, but their intention on the coast of Nigeria was purely business.
-As a result, their influence on the genetic makeup of the Igbo people was limited.
+This was the case with the Portuguese in Brazil.
+However, their intention on the coast of Nigeria was to create a trade link for business purposes.
+As a result, their influence on the genetic makeup of Igbo people would have been negligible.

 3) Transatlantic Slave Trade: Mixing with the British